← Back to Blog

 Addressing Resistance

 Some team members may resist automation due to job security concerns.
-Address these fears proactively by emphasizing how automation frees them to focus on higher-value activities.
+Address these fears proactively by emphasising how automation frees them to focus on higher-value activities like strategy and relationship building.

 Creating Champions

 Identify early adopters who can become internal advocates for the automation initiative.
-Their success stories will help drive broader adoption.
+Their success stories will help drive broader adoption across the organisation.

 Measuring Success